docascod/DocsAsCode/docs/getting_started.md

 ### Special text block

-Sometimes you want to highlight some text block, tip, warning ...
+Sometimes you want to highlight some text block (tip, warning ...).
 Mardown does not allow to do that easily !

 You can use this syntax :